ayeibithao/convene-exam/README.md

 These instructions will get you a copy of the project up and running on your local machine for development exam purposes.

+## Instruction:

+1. Create a GitHub account
+2. Go to the htdocs directory of XAMPP, then clone the Git project via Terminal:

+    ```
+   git clone
+    ```

 ## Requirements:

 1. Git